Yemen immunity law partially protects Saleh aides

 The official said he suspected the militants, who set fire to a police car before fleeing the scene, belonged to al Qaeda.

-Saleh's opponents have accused him of deliberately ceding territory to Islamists to prove his argument that only he prevents an al Qaeda takeover in Yemen, from where the global militant network has previously launched abortive attacks.
+Saleh's opponents have accused him of deliberately ceding territory to Islamists to prove his argument that only he stands in the way of an al Qaeda takeover in Yemen, from where the global militant network has previously launched abortive attacks.

-(Additional reporting by Mohammed Mukhashaf in Aden; Writing by Isabel Coles; Editing by Alison Williams)
+(Reporting by Mohammed Ghobari in Sanaa and Mohammed Mukhashaf in Aden; Writing by Isabel Coles; Editing by Alison Williams)